Sustaingineeringubc/Monitoring-System/README.md

 ## Build

-Building an electron project will generate an platfrom bsed native application build.
+Building an electron project will generate an platfrom based native binary.
 This binary can then be used to install a Horus app distribution into Windows, MacOS and Linux.

 1. Bulding the distribution
     ```